DakJaniels/FancyActionBarPlus/README.md

 ### MISCELLANEOUS

-Additional miscellaneous options include the ability to show the action bar while dead (default: OFF), prevent casting abilities while trading (default: ON), enable compatibility with the Perfect Weave addon (default: OFF), setting to adjust the health bar position to prevent overlap with FAB (default: ON), showing markers on enemies you are currently in combat with, and enabling a global cooldown tracker widget.
+Additional miscellaneous options include the ability to show the action bar while dead (default: OFF), prevent casting abilities while trading (default: ON), enable compatibility with the Perfect Weave addon (default: OFF), setting to adjust the health bar position to prevent overlap with FAB (default: ON), setting to also adjust the mag and stam bar positions to align (default: OFF), showing markers on enemies you are currently in combat with, and enabling a global cooldown tracker widget.